 Content

-The module content typically covers:
+The module syllabus typically covers the following:

 Infancy and young children